epointal/lf-hiker/readme.txt

 7. You can change the default configuration in tab: `Settings → Lf-hiker`

 == Changelog ==
+= 1.11.0 =
+ * Evolution: Ability to always display the caption under the map

 = 1.10.0 =
  * Fixed: lf hiker is destroying the AMP pages
  * Fixed: bug with tabby-responsive-tabs plugin